lgreski/datasciencectacontent/markdown/pml-randomForestPerformance.md

 To illustrate the impact that the resampling technique has on the runtime performance, we fit the training data for the *Practical Machine Learning* course project on the HP Omen laptop with bootstrapping as the resampling method.
 The bootstrapping resampling method caused a significant increase in processing time, requiring 17 minutes instead of 3.22 minutes to train the model.
 Since the cross-validation resampling method resulted in an accuracy of .9945, the bootstrapping resampling method had no positive impact on model accuracy.

-Finally, in 2020 I ran the analysis on newer, more powerful hardware.
+In 2020 I ran the analysis on newer, more powerful hardware.
 A four core, eight thread Intel i7-4870HQ CPU runs the analysis in 3.07 minutes, about the same speed as the HP Omen.
 A six core, twelve thread Intel i7-8750H CPU runs the analysis in under 2.6 minutes, a 21% improvement over the four core i7-4710HQ that powers the HP Omen laptop.

+Again in 2022 I ran the analysis on newer, more powerful hardware.
+A custom-built rig with an AMD Ryzen 9 5950X with 16 cores / 32 threads trains the model with bootstrap resampling in 3.74 minutes versus the 17 minutes required on the Omen laptop.

 #### Figure 2: Run time by By Machine & Resampling Technique